Qualcomm unveils chips to power the next generation of smartphones

 Qualcomm today unveiled its new Snapdragon 778G5G mobile processor platform to power high-end smartphones coming in the second quarter.

-The platform of multiple chips will be used in smartphones coming from Honor, iQOO, Motorola, OPPO, Realme, and Xiaomi.
+The platform of multiple chips will be used in smartphones coming from Honor, iQoo, Motorola, Oppo, Realme, and Xiaomi.
 Snapdragon 778G is designed to deliver everything from high-end mobile gaming to accelerated artificial intelligence.

 The chip includes three image sensors to capture three photos or videos simultaneously in wide, ultra-wide, and zoom.
 Users will be able to record from all three lenses at once, allowing them to capture the best aspects of each and automatically merge them into one professional-quality video.

 Users can also shoot with 4K HDR10+ video capturing over a billion shades of color.
-Snapdragon 778G also supports staggered high dynamic range (HDR) image sensors so you can capture computational HDR video, which provides dramatic improvements to color, contrast, and detail when capturing videos.
-Qualcomm also announced other chips at an event in San Diego, California.
+Snapdragon 778G also supports staggered high dynamic range (HDR) image sensors so you can get computational HDR video, which provides dramatic improvements to color, contrast, and detail when capturing videos.
+Qualcomm also announced additional chips at an event in San Diego, California.

 AI advances

-The platform also features the 6th-generation Qualcomm AI Engine with the Qualcomm Hexagon 770 processor delivering up to 12 TOPs and 2 times performance improvements on a per watt basis compared to its predecessor.
+The platform features the 6th-generation Qualcomm AI Engine with the Qualcomm Hexagon 770 processor delivering up to 12 TOPS and 2 times performance improvements on a per-watt basis compared to its predecessor.

 Gaming